Wizacorn/darkyj.github.io/_posts/2020-06-02-when-to-code.markdown

 problem.
 Leverage and guard your time.

 **How do you know if you're wasting your time?**

-If there is already a tool that exists, that solves your use-case If any cost regardless of optimization efforts associated with purchasing a software tool is considered too expensive, strictly from a financial perspective
+1. If there is already a tool that exists, that solves your use-case
+2. If any cost regardless of optimization efforts associated with purchasing a software tool is considered too expensive, strictly from a financial perspective
-If you don't know enough about the problem that you are trying to solve, how can you solve a problem that you don't understand?
+3. If you don't know enough about the problem that you are trying to solve, how can you solve a problem that you don't understand?
-If you and your team aren't stating your assumptions
+4. If you and your team aren't stating your assumptions

-**Why You Should State Your Assumptions**
+**Why You Should State Your Assumptions And How It Saves Time**

 "When you explain how you've reached your decision, team members will have an opportunity to call out new facts or ideas that can help you make a better decision.
 Alternatively, if team members agree with your reasoning, they will walk away with a deeper appreciation for your choice.
 They will respect your ability to assess a situation,